 Representatives from the Chemehuevi Tribe, the Ft.
-Mojave Indian Tribe, the Hualapai Tribe, and the Southern Paiute Pahrump Paiute Tribe attended meetings with NPS staff
+Mojave Indian Tribe, the Hualapai Tribe, and the Southern Paiute Pahrump Paiute Tribe attended meetings with NPS staff on the tribes' issues and concerns regarding the management of the wilderness areas.

 Section 106 Consultation with the Nevada State Historic Preservation Office